strategicdata/pmhc-mds-spec/doc/data-model-and-specifications.rst

 +-------+-----------------------------+----------+----------+----------+----------+----------+----------+
 | 39-42 | Cross-Informant information | X        | X        | X        | X        | ✓        | X        |
 +-------+-----------------------------+----------+----------+----------+----------+----------+----------+

+As noted above, reporting individual item scores will eventually be required.
+In the short term, respondents can either report all 42 item scores or report the SDQ subscale scores.

+The standard values for coding individual Item responses are 0 (Not True), 1 (Somewhat True), 2 (Certainly True) and 9 (Missing data).

+For completed items (response coded 0,1,2) the Item scores are usually the same as the standard values.
+Them exceptions are item 07, 11, 14, 21 and 25.
+These items are "reverse-scored", that is, the standard value is mapped to Item scores as follows: 0->2, 1->1, 2->0.

+Summary scores are only calculated if at least three of the five items have been completed (that is, coded 0, 1 or 2).
+Otherwise the summary score is set to missing.
+For the Summary scores, the missing value used should be 99.

+The Summary scores are computed using the equation shown below, with the result being rounded to the nearest whole number.
+In the first 25 SDQ questions, each summary scale is composed of five items.

+Summary score = (sum of item scores/number of valid completed items) x number of items

+The simplest way to calculate the total difficulties score is to add up the following summary scores with the result being rounded to the nearest whole number.

+Total score = Emotional Scale + Conduct Scale + Hyperactivity Scale + Peer Problem Scale

+However, some of the summary scores may be missing.
+The rule is if more than one summary score is missing the Total Score is set to missing, value 99.

+Items 28-32 are not completed if respondents have answered "No" to Item 26, which asks for an overall opinion about difficulties being present.
+In this case, all Item responses for Items 27 through 33 should be coded "8" for "not applicable", and the impact score should be coded to zero.
+Item 27 is not included in the Impact Score since it assesses the chronicity of the difficulties- the length of time they have been present.
+Item 33 is not included in the Impact Score, since it assess the burden on others rather than on the child/youth.

+The coded Item Responses for the remaining Items 28 through 32 have to be mapped to their Item Scores before adding up.
+This mapping is the same for all,
+namely: 0->0, 1->0, 2->1, 3->2.

 .. csv-table:: SDQ record layout
    :file: record/sdq-collection-occasion.csv